Producer Rights Denmark (PRD)

 13.1 The board must appoint a CEO and draw up instructions for the CEO.
 Alternatively, the board must enter into an agreement with an administration company in which case the term ‘CEO’ is understood to mean ‘the CEO of the administration company’ throughout these statutes.

 13.2 The CEO handles the day-to-day operations of the Organisation.

-13.3 The Organisation will be bound by the joint signatures of the chairman or deputy chairman and the CEO.
+13.3 The Organisation will be bound by the joint signatures of the Chair or Deputy Chair and the CEO.
 The board may grant powers of procuration.

 §14: Capital and liability of the Organisation

 14.2 Members are not liable for the Organisation’s obligations towards third parties.

 15.1 The Organisation’s financial year is the calendar year.

 15.2 The Organisation’s financial statements and transparency report must be audited by a state-authorised public accountant.
 The audit must be performed in accordance with generally accepted accounting principles.

 16.1 The board determines an annual budget.